-Like little pale pearls is how the sago looks once cooked.
-Add the mellow caramel made from palm sugar and it’s a match made in heaven.
+When it is cooked, sago looks like little pale pearls.
+Add the mellow caramel made from palm sugar, and this recipe is a match made in heaven.
 This pudding looks really impressive when it’s set in a fluted ring mould.

 Heat the palm sugar and water over medium heat, stirring to dissolve the sugar.
 Stir in the white sugar.
 When completely dissolved, strain through a fine sieve and leave to cool.

 Turn the sago pudding onto a serving plate.
 Cut into wedges and serve topped with a little coconut milk and syrup.